The staff of the Center for LGBT Education, Outreach and

 Tips for a Happy Holiday for LGBTQ People and Their Friends!

 Need some simple things to relieve holiday stress?
 Need a distraction?
 Bored?
-When Facebook and Twitter lose their charm on about day 3 of break, try these fun sites:
+When social media loses its allure around day 3 of break, try these fun sites:

 Here's some helpful information for LGBT travelers, to consider if your plans will take you abroad during the break or for international study next semester.